jquinby/jekyll-now/books.md

 In progress:
 _Fifteen Sermons Preached Before the University of Oxford_, John Henry Newman
 _Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO
+_An Essay in Aid of a Grammer of Assent_, John Henry Newman

 On Deck:
-_An Essay in Aid of a Grammer of Assent_, John Henry Newman
+TBD

 ---
 Completed, most recent at the top: